The Fury (1978 film): Plot

 The rescue is successful, but Hester is killed in the process.
 Gillian uses her powers to assist Peter in tracking Robin down to a remote mansion in the countryside, where Childress and his handler Susan have spent the last several months grooming and experimenting on him.
-Though Robin's abilities have grown to unprecedented levels, he gradually becomes increasingly unstable from the psychological strain of his superiors' machinations, culminating in a mass murder inside Old Chicago, an indoor amusement park.
+Though Robin's abilities have grown to unprecedented levels, he gradually becomes increasingly unstable from the psychological strain of his superiors' machinations.
+While at an amusement park, he uses his powers to kill middle eastern men by causing their amusement park ride inside Old Chicago, to falter and throw them from the ride.
+He believes the middle eastern men are a part of the terrorist group that killed his father.

 As Peter and Gillian infiltrate the mansion, Robin senses her presence.
 Believing that PSI intends to kill him and replace him with another psychic, he finally snaps, telekinetically torturing and killing Susan.
-Peter confronts his son, but Robin, a now-schizoid, furiously attacks him.
+Peter confronts his son, but Robin, now a schizoid, furiously attacks him.
 Robin is thrown out of the window and scratches Peter when he tries to save him from falling.
 When Robin plunges to the ground, a distraught Peter flings himself after his son, thus killing himself.

 Robin lingers a bit before finally dying, and seems to make some form of psychic contact with Gillian; he transfers his refined powers to her, implying that she will save herself from Childress and avenge his death.
 The next morning, Childress approaches Gillian and starts manipulating her to get her to connect with him.
 Understanding his long-term intentions, she embraces her psychic abilities and avenges the deaths of Robin and Peter by causing Childress's body to explode.